Skip to main content

 • method - request method (GET, POST...)

-• url - request link
+• url - URL for the request

 • opts - hash with request options